 At the second level, the soaring high-bay shop space challenges student designers and inventors to build and test architectural and structural assemblies at full scale.
-Surrounding the high bay are planned architecture research lab spaces and a robotics lab.
+Surrounding the high bay is a planned architecture research space and a robotics lab.